Developed by Jonas Wagner as a real-time WebGL Chrome Experiment, this is a visualization of 3.7 million Swiss addresses as a point cloud landscape.

 - 0

-Dennis Bonilla
+Dennis "Fox" Bonilla

-Dennis Bonilla has been a user experience designer, software developer, and digital strategist.
-Dennis is a co-founder and the Chief Technology Officer at Baltu Technologies.
-Dennis created Unified Pop Theory with his friends in attempt to bookmark and comment on novel intersections of technology, science, and the arts.
-Dennis is a trend finder and idea maker who is inspired by individuals that believe the world can be changed one great project at a time.
-Dennis can be reached on LinkedIn, Twitter, and Instagram.
+Dennis "Fox" Bonilla is a Co-Founder and the Chief Executive Officer at Harbinger Creative where he develops next generation spatial computing technologies.
+Fox created Unified Pop Theory with his friends to bookmark and comment on novel intersections of technology, science, and the arts.
+Fox is a trend finder and idea maker who is inspired by individuals that believe the world can be changed one great project at a time.
+Want to collaborate?
+Reach out to Fox on LinkedIn.

 Recent Posts